tiagodavi/tiagodavi.github.io/index.md

 ### Functional Expertise

-- Resilient to learn if I can't understand anything
+- Flexible to learn and change if necessary
 - Experience helping people in the team
 - Planning of large Back-end architectures
 - Full Stack development and RESTful  API’s